-Find easy to follow instructions or pet portraits photography to take the perfect shot.
+Find easy to follow instructions to take the perfect shot.
 The images will also serve as a guide as to whether or not that favourite image you have tucked away is suitable.
-In general terms, the clearer and more detailed your reference image is, the better your portrait will be as I will be able to see fine detail and can then produce a highly accurate pet portrait for you to treasure.
+In general terms, the clearer and more detailed your reference image is, the better your portrait will be as I will be able to see fine detail and can then produce a highly accurate pet portraits from photos for you to treasure.
 Please browse through the images below, they will give you an idea of what would make a good reference image for a pet artist and what would not.
 These are my own photos and not all of my attempts are successful, in fact far from it.
 For the perfect shot all you need is a little know how, some patience and lots of bribes, sometimes a second pair of hands is useful for distraction too!
 If you are unsure whether or not your favourite image is suitable for a pet portrait, just upload them on the form at the bottom of the page and I will offer you no obligation advice.

 Pet portraits photography hints and tips